AstroBarker/athelas/README.md

 cmake ..
 cmake --build .
 ```

+As a temporary fix for Ubuntu CI, we need to pass a `MACHINE` flag.
+On Mac we support `-DMACHINE=MACOS`,
+Ubuntu supports `-DMACHINE=UBUNTU` (primaryily because the CI fails to find `lapacke.h` unless we hold its hand and this is how we do that, for now.)
+The default is `UBUNTU`.
+Passing anything else should let cmake's `find_package` do its thing.

 This will create a directory `bin` in the root directory that contains the executable.